andradepsa/ENCODER-AND-DECODER/README.md

 ---

-## 🔐 Encoded Text&Image

-The text ,imagem below is encoded.
-To find out what it says, use the website at:
+## 🔐 Encode text and image, and then decode use the website at:

 👉 [https://k10.netlify.app/projetos/text&image](https://k10.netlify.app/projetos/text&image)